reimagined/hacker-news-resolve/README.md

 npm install --save react-helmet react-router react-router-dom seamless-immutable js-cookie styled-components
 ```

-Implement the login view.
-It is based on the [AuthForm](./client/components/AuthForm.js) component and rendered by the [Login](./client/components/Login.js) component.
+Implement the login view which is based on the [AuthForm](./client/components/AuthForm.js) component and rendered by the [Login](./client/components/Login.js) component.

 The login view is placed in the main layout.
 Follow the steps below to implement the layout:
 * Prepare Redux [user actions](./client/actions/userActions.js).
-* Add the [Splitter](./client/components/Splitter.js) component that serves a vertical menu splitter.
+* Add the [Splitter](./client/components/Splitter.js) component that serves as a vertical menu splitter.
 * Add the [Layout](./client/components/Layout.js) container implementing the layout.
 * Add the [LoginInfo](./client/containers/LoginInfo.js) container implementing the login/logout menu.
 In the `containers/Layout.js` file, comment the `uiActions` import and the `onSubmitViewShown` action in the `mapDispatchToProps` function, and add the header's [logo](./static/reSolve-logo.svg).

 Add the layout and login view to the root component.

 * Add routes.
 To do this, create the `./client/routes.js` file.
-In this file, comment all imports excluding the `Layout` container and the `Login` component, and all routes excluding the `/login` path.
+In this file, comment all imports except the `Layout` container and `Login` component, and all routes except the `/login` path.
 * Implement the `RouteWithSubRoutes` component to provide routes.

 Use a Redux store for data storing.
-In the [./client/store/index.js](./client/store/index.js) file, add the [devtools](https://github.com/zalmoxisus/redux-devtools-extension) and [resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/resolve-redux#-utils) middlewares, and implement the logout middleware.
-Comment at this stage import and usage of `viewModels` array, replace it with empty array.
+In the [./client/store/index.js](./client/store/index.js) file, add the [devtools](https://github.com/zalmoxisus/redux-devtools-extension) and [resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/resolve-redux#-utils) middlewares and implement the logout middleware.
+Replace the `viewModels` array with an empty array (comment out its import and usage).

 Prepare the [App](./client/components/App.js) component by adding router providers.